Red Light Therapy: Hair Loss A Possibility?

 What are the treatment options we have for hair loss?

 Minoxidil is an over the counter treatment for hair loss.
-There are also hair re-growing shampoos and conditioner that are available in the market containing this active ingredient.
+There is also hair re-growing shampoos and conditioner that are available in the market containing this active ingredient.

 Finasteride is a drug available for men to address hair loss.
 Talk to your doctor if this is something that you will benefit from.